-lectricFlow Setup ×
+ElectricFlow Setup ×

-Ready to upgrade Review the settings before beginning the upgrade.
+Ready to upgrade

+Review the settings before beginning the upgrade.
-Keview die settings before beginning die dpgrade.

 Settings cannot be changed for an upgrade.
 If you want to overwrite the current install with new settings, click Back.
-If you are satisfied with the settings, click Next to begin the upgrade.
+If satisfied with the settings, click Next to begin the upgrade. you are

 Components: Repository, Server, Database, Web Server, Agent, Tools

 Install directory: C:/Program Files/Electric Cloud/ElectricCommander Data directory: C:/ProgramData/Electric Cloud/ElectricCommander

-Server settings:
+Server settings: HTTP port: 8000

-HTTP port: 8000 HTTP5 port: 8443
+HTTPS port: 8443

-File transfer port: 61613

-Service account: build Database Settings:
+File transfer port: 61613 Service account: build

-Type: Built-in
+Database Settings: Type: Built-in

-Web server settings:
+Web server settings: HTTP port: 80

-HTTP port: 80
+HTTPS port: 443

-HTTPS port: 443 Host name: vilyaVM5-w2k8
+Host name: vilyaVM5-w2k8 Service account: build

+Repository settings: Port: 8200

 Service account: build

-Repository settings:

-Port: 8200
+at . ٦

-Service account: build -
+-

-Ē
+Electric Cloud, Inc

 < Back Next > Cancel

-- 4. Review the upgrade settings.
-Use the Back button to change your selections if necessary. - 5.
-Click Next to continue.
+4. Review the upgrade settings.

+Use the Back button to change your selections if necessary.

+5. Click Next to continue.

 The installer displays a status bar to show the progress of the upgrade process.
 You can also view the installer.log file to see progress.
-For the default location of this file, see Log File Locations on page 11-15.
 The time that it takes to complete this process depends on the size of the database.
 It may take fifteen minutes or longer to complete.
 Once this process is complete, the new ElectricFlow version is installed.

+ElectricFlow Setup

-ElectricFlow Setup × Install Wizard Complete ElectricFlow 6.0.0.94217 was successfully installed!
+Install Wizard Complete

+4 ElectricFlow 6.0.0.94217 was successfully installed!
 Installer log file: C:/ProgramData/Electric Cloud/ElectricCommander/logs/installer.log.
-Click Finish to exit the wizard. ☑ Launch a web browser to login to ElectricFlow.
+Click Finish to exit the wizard.

+C ☑ Launch a web browser to login to ElectricFlow.

+Finish Cancel